SaitoTech/saito-lite/docs/how_saito_works.md

 ## 3. THE PAYMENT LOTTERY

 Each block contains a proof-of-work challenge in the form of its block hash.
-If a miner finds a solution to this challenge it broadcasts it as part of a normal Saito transaction.
-We call the solution the "golden ticket".
+If a miner finds a solution to this challenge it broadcasts it in a fee-paying transaction we call the "golden ticket".

 If one valid golden ticket is included in the very next block the network will split the block reward for the previous block between the miner that found the solution and a lucky routing node.
 The winning routing node is selected using a random variable included in the miner solution.
 The "paysplit" of the network is 50-50 by default (half to miners, half to routers).
-Tickets are distributed so that each node has a chance of winning proportional to the amount of routing work it contributed to the block.\footnote[1]{If a transaction paying a 10 SAITO fee passes through two relay nodes before its inclusion in a block, the first relay node is deemed to have done 10 / 17.5 percent (57\%), the second node is deemed to have done 5 / 17.5 percent (29\%), and the block producer is deemed to have done 2.5 / 17.5 percent (14\%) of the routing work for that transaction.
-If a transaction is included without a routing path, the originator is assigned all of the work for that transaction.}
+Tickets are distributed so that each node has a chance of winning proportional to the amount of routing work it contributed to the block.

 Mining difficulty auto-adjusts until the network produces one golden ticket on average per block.